Som-Energia/somenergia-tomatic/README.md

 ### Setting up cron tasks

-This is needed in order to enable automatic asterisk shift switching and hangouts notifications.
+This is needed in order to enable automations including:

+- programming queues in the PBX according the turns in the timetable
+- hangouts notifications just before each turn
+- hangouts reporting of the daily stats
+- updating the extension names in the PBX

 ```bash
 sudo chown root:root crontab